RainbowkisS1/linux-fundamentals/README.md

 # linux-fundamentals (security-oriented)
 This repository contains my **conceptual understanding of linux** from a **Cybersecurity perspective**  (using kali linux as base)
 The focus is on:
-- how linux works internally
+- How linux works internally
-- why these concepts matter in security
+- Why these concepts matter in security
-- how attackers and defenders interact with the system
+- How attackers and defenders interact with the system

 ## Why this repository?
  - To build a deep understanding of linux internals and system behavior